nuxt-modules/color-mode/docs/content/index.md

 ```

 Notes:
-- `'system'` is a special value, it will automatically detect the color mode based on the system preferences (see [prefers-color-mode spec](https://drafts.csswg.org/mediaqueries-5/#descdef-media-prefers-color-mode)).
+- `'system'` is a special value; it will automatically detect the color mode based on the system preferences (see [prefers-color-mode spec](https://drafts.csswg.org/mediaqueries-5/#descdef-media-prefers-color-mode)).
 The value injected will be either `'light'` or `'dark'`.
 If `no-preference` is detected or the browser does not handle color-mode, it will set the `fallback` value.

 ## Caveats